 The sauce is often used as a marinade or for dipping.
 For marinating, the times can greatly change depending on what you are cooking.
-A chicken should be around 12 hours, with steak going up to 24 hours and pork even taking 3-5 days.
-On the other hand, fish and vegetables should be no more than 30 minutes.
+A chicken should be sit for around 12 hours, with steak going up to 24 hours and pork even taking 3-5 days.
+On the other hand, fish and vegetables should marinate for no more than 30 minutes.

 In this segment, we'll look at the various factors you should consider when buying a BBQ sauce.
-We'll go into the popular types or flavours of sauce from all around the world, what kind of flavours they will add to your dishes, whether you want to incorporate a sweet or spicy BBQ sauce, and how to determine if a product will be suitable for you, your family and your diet.
+We'll go into the popular types and flavours from all over the world, as well as how to determine if a product will be suitable for you, your family and your diet.

-Where a BBQ sauce comes from will massively influence the type of texture and flavour that you are going to get.
-Whilst there are many individual places from these regions that lay claim to their very own style of sauce, we have rounded them up into 3 main common areas so that it will be easier for you to identify them when you're picking one up.
+Where a BBQ sauce comes from will massively influence the type of texture and flavour that you're going to get.
+Whilst there are many individual places from these regions that lay claim to their very own style of sauce, we have rounded them up into three categories to make them easier for you to identify when you're picking one up.

 This is by far the most common style of BBQ sauce and the one you've likely found stashed away in the back of your kitchen cupboard from time to time.
 There's a long-standing debate in the US of whose is the original or better sauce, whether Carolina, Texan, or KC (Kansas City).
 Although we'd love to get involved, we all have things to do, so we've had to bung them all in together.